-Mrs. Anouck Ansermoz, as an external consultant to Perfect Holding SA, received fixed monthly fees of CHF 10'000 during the year 2019 (2018: idem) for specific tasks relating mainly to consolidation and corporate finance matters, in addition to (and separate from) her duties as member of the Board of Directors.
+Mrs. Anouck Ansermoz, as an external consultant to Perfect Holding SA, received fixed monthly fees of CHF 10'000 during the year 2019 and the first 5 months of 2020 for specific tasks relating mainly to consolidation and corporate finance matters, in addition to (and separate from) her duties as member of the Board of Directors.
+Since June 2020, Mrs Ansermoz received the same monthly fixed fees as remuneration for her activities as CFO.